Advice on sea trout fly fishing at night

 Keep it simple!
 Unless you are fishing a very small river, where a 9 foot rod may suffice, I would recommend a rod of ten feet, fitted with a short butt extension of up to two inches long.
 This keeps the reel, which should be large enough to accommodate the fly line plus 100 yards of backing, away from clothing when fishing and playing fish.
 The rod should not be stiff and poker-like but should have a middle-to-tip or “through” action, flexing through much of its length when casting and playing fish.
 It should be rated for a number seven line but used in conjunction with a number eight line.
 This slight overloading will make it easier to feel what is going on in the dark and load the rod more easily for short to medium casts.
 Even on large rivers, you will rarely need to cast more than about twenty yards.

-For most night fishing in shallow water, I would recommend a floating line, either double tapered or weight forward.
+For most night fishing in shallow water, i.e. anything from about one to five feet in depth, I would recommend a floating line, either double tapered or weight forward.
 To this I would attach a leader consisting of eight to ten feet of 8lb or 10lb Maxima Chameleon, treated with an application of fuller’s earth mixture to allow it to sink more readily.
 I would suggest a single fly or lure.
 You might begin with a single fly in size 10 or 8 and perhaps change to a longer lure later in the night, maybe a slim stainless steel needle tube fly dressed on a tube of 25mm to 35mm in length.

 You will need a pair of chest waders fitted with studded or felt soles.
 You will also need a landing net, which can be carried comfortably while fishing and employed conveniently, while wading in the river, when a fish is caught.
 A “gye” net of 24 inch diameter, slung over the back, is ideal.
 A good waterproof wading jacket is essential, as is hat and warm clothing, particularly if you intend to fish late into the night.
 Another essential accessory is a torch for making your way to and from the river and for changing flies by the riverside.
 Head torches are now popular but their use should be kept to a minimum and care should be taken to avoid the torch beam shining on the river.
 Carry a spool or two of nylon, a handy pair of scissors or snips for changing flies, and forceps for removing hooks, perhaps a camera for a quick shot of the catch and a mobile phone.
 Food and a warm drink to taste complete the list of essentials …..
 Oh, nearly forgot the midgie repellent – don’t leave home without it and apply it liberally on leaving the car.